dolph/recipes/korean-braised-short-ribs.md

 - 1 tablespoon **canola oil**
 - Beef

+Set beef aside.

-Reduce heat to low, pour the purée over the meat, and cook for 15 minutes until the fruit is cooked through.
+Reduce heat to medium and soften until beginning to brown:

-Add, bring to a boil, and reduce to a simmer for 30 minutes:
+- 1 **sweet onion**, thinly sliced

+Add and cook, stirring constantly, until it begins to brown:

-- 4 cups **water**
+- Purée

-- 1.5 cups **soy sauce**
+Add and cook until aromatic:

 - 6 cloves **garlic**, minced

+Add, bring to a simmer, deglaze, and reduce by half:

+- 1 cup **water**
+- 1 cup **soy sauce**
+- 1 cup **beef broth**
 - 1/2 cup **brown sugar**

-Add, and simmer for 30 minutes, until the vegetables and meat are cooked through:
+Add, and return to a simmer:

 - 4 **carrots**, peeled and roll cut
 - 1 **daikon radish**, peeled and roll cut

-Serve with:
+- Beef, and any accumulated juices

+Cover, and transfer to the oven, turning meat each hour, until a fork slips easily through the meat (~2.5 hours):

+Transfer the meat and vegetables to a serving platter and tent with foil.

+Strain the solids from the cooking liquid, discarding solids.
+Strain off fat with a fat separator.

+Return the Dutch oven to medium heat and reduce until thickened:

+- Cooking liquid

+Season:

+- Kosher salt
+- Freshly ground black pepper

+Pour the sauce over the meat and vegetables and serve with:

 - Steamed rice
 - Kimchi